Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - [Search Prominence with Costly Product Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4980259), (with Sanxi Li and Jun Yu)

+- Competitive Data Collection and Efficient Regulation, (with Sanxi Li and Xi Liu)

 - Network Externalities and Personal Data Collection by Digital Platforms, Revise and Resubmit at *Economic Research Journal* (with Sanxi Li and Xi Liu; in Chinese)